Right arrowBosscoder School of Technology

 A B.Tech in Computer Science Engineering is much more than just learning programming.

-During four years of engineering, students study many subjects including:
+During 4 years of engineering, students study many subjects including:

 → Programming